spotify/bazel-tools/README.md

       # The version for all of the artifacts/modules in this group.
       version: "2.9.1"
+      # The dependency kind; can be java, scala, or scala-macro
+      kind: java
 ```

 To add dependencies, modify the YAML file and then run the `sync-deps` tool.
 This will download all